 State police collected info on political activist, former attorney testifies

 Nov.
-28—A former attorney for the state police said a secretive state intelligence agency collected and retained personal information on at least one Maine resident because that person spoke out at a 2018 public hearing against the controversial Central Maine Power corridor.
+29—A former attorney for the state police said a secretive state intelligence agency collected and retained personal information on at least one Maine resident because that person spoke out at a 2018 public hearing against the controversial Central Maine Power transmission corridor.

-Christopher Parr, the former staff attorney for state police until May 2022, testified at a civil trial Monday that he did not know that the Maine Information and Analysis Center had collected the social media pages, photographs and other personal information of the political activist until that person filed a freedom of information request for documents related to their identity.
+Christopher Parr, the former staff attorney for the Maine State Police until May 2022, testified at a civil trial Monday that he did not know that the Maine Information and Analysis Center had collected the social media pages, photographs and other personal information of the political activist until that person filed a freedom of information request for documents related to their identity.

 When asked whether that was the only time police collected information on residents engaged in lawful activity, Parr paused as he considered his response.